Fark looks weird on my computer.

 Yes, since World IPv6 Day on June 6, 2011.

 Some resources, such as some images, may be IPv4 as of mid 2019, due to limitations with DigitalOcean's CDN.
-Hopefully they fix that soon.
+That was fixed in July 2022 by moving the images to Linode.

 Recent browsers are warning about pages not using HTTPS (SSL).
 When is Fark going to turn SSL on?